Aside from CHARMM and AMBER OPTIM does no

 well, so that the rate constants calculated in PATHSAMPLE are

-in s and do not need to be converted.
+and do not need to be converted.

 The value required for the Planck constant is therefore different because